Jimmymonster/logo-gen_upgraded/README.md

 # About this project
 This project is about doing augmentation and save it to yolo and yolo-obb format for train yolo model.
 The concept is augment the target object and place it into background.
-Augmenter class handle the augment target object and Backgrounder class handle the background.
+Augmenter class handle the augmentation of target object and Backgrounder class handle the background generation.
 # How to use
 ### Augmenter
 The Augmenter class contain target object dict which you can add dict during init class or just add it later.<br> Here the command to init class and handle the dict.